 2. Swap services and covers to get a better deal

 By streamlining your phone, internet, and insurance plans to match your current needs, you can reduce the clutter in your life and enjoy a more focused and stress-free lifestyle.
 There may also be better deals out there.

-- If you’re still paying for services of insurance, internet, and phone plans that are designed for your full-on domestic lifestyle, check to see what you can get away with downsizing in your leap to free yourself from shackles.
+- If you’re still paying for services of insurance, internet, and phone plans that are designed for your full-on domestic lifestyle, check to see what you can get away with downsizing in your leap to pursue your passion.

 - Seek prices/quotes from your current as well as other service providers or platforms to see if you can get better deals than what you have already.

 - If you’re downsizing accommodation-wise, you may want to consider a home insurance policy that is tailored to your new space, rather than continuing to pay for higher coverage.